-- (2) The decision of the Public Service Commission on any appeal made under paragraph (1) shall be final. - 203.(1) The Director of Public Prosecutions (in this article Appointment, etc.. referred to as "the Director") shall be appointed by the President, of Director acting in accordance with the advice of the Public Service Commission of Public Prosecutendered after the Commission has consulted the Prime Minister.
+(2) Subject to the other provisions of this constitution, the decision of 17 of 1984. the Public Service Commission on any appeal made under paragraph (1) shall be final.

+203. (1) The Director of Public Prosecutions (in this article referred to as Appointment, "the Director") shall be appointed by the President, acting in accordance with the advise of the Public Service Commission tendered after after the Commission has Prosecutions. consulted the Prime Minister.